 In the same way that gravity acts as neutral and constant force, the Laws of Karma apply to all beings equally, without exception.
 It exists without favorite ones, without cursed ones; there are only the divine beings manifested by the Creator, and all of these beings are loved and cared for equally, deeply, and completely.

-Law of Lessons – When we reincarnate we do so to learn what is and is not like love.
-When moving through worlds of duality, we learn from experiencing the extreme opposites: good-bad, problem-solution, etc. until we are able to evolve into divine love, joy and awareness.
+When we reincarnate we do so to learn what is and is not like love.
+When moving through worlds of duality, we learn from experiencing the extreme opposites: good-bad, problem-solution, etc. until we are able to evolve into divine love, joy, and awareness.
 One walks the divine circle until their lessons are learned.

-Law of Balance – The objective in learning lessons is to achieve a sense of balance.
+The objective of learning lessons is to achieve a sense of balance.
 Imbalances are what drive your personal cycle of reincarnation.
-For example, whatever you bring hate to, is what you reincarnate to, so that you might have the opportunity to achieve balance.
-Because you can only truly understand a thing when you become that thing; ceasing judgement and the harboring of unrealistic expectations.
+For example, whatever you bring hate to, is what you reincarnate to so that you might have the opportunity to achieve balance.
+Because you can only truly understand a thing when you become that thing; ceasing judgment and the harboring of unrealistic expectations.

-Law of Expansion – Because everything in the universe is energy, the universe is constantly expanding from lower to higher vibrational levels.
+Because everything in the universe is energy, the universe is constantly expanding from lower to higher vibrational levels.
 And due to this constant expansion, change and growth are all but certain.
-The universe grows by weaving its way through chaos, reorganization, and order in one long endless cycle of change and growth, executed in hopes of continuous improvement.
+The universe grows by weaving its way through the chaos, reorganization, and order in one long endless cycle of change and growth, executed in hopes of continuous improvement.

-Law of Love – Karma comes full circle with love.
-The entire purpose of Karma is to propel your soul on a personal journey of reincarnation through the universe, eventually bringing all of us into a state of divine love, joy and awareness.
+Karma comes full circle with love.
+The entire purpose of Karma is to propel your soul on a personal journey of reincarnation through the universe, eventually bringing all of us into a state of divine love, joy, and awareness.
 Karma ceases when you have perfected your ability to love unconditionally.